Latest Update: 3 March 2017

 Q: What happens the first time Doug hears a song?

 A: His subconscious mind takes it all in and evaluates it (for lack of a better word).
-He gets a sense (not always accurate) of whether or not the song will have a magical effect.
-This sense can vary by how strongly his subsconscious resonates with the song.
+He gets a sense (not always accurate) of whether or not the song will have a magical effect, and a broad, vague idea of what kind of effect it will be.
+This can vary by how strongly his subsconscious resonates with the song.

 Q: Has any song ever automatically triggered Doug's power (is